JulianSevenn/JimmboAppBuild2014/README.md

 JimmboAppBuild2014
 ==================

-The Entire app alongside all its commits and projects builds are uploaded here Android App for apartment search marketplace www.jimmbo.net
+The Entire app alongside all its commits and projects builds are uploaded here.

+Android App for apartment search marketplace www.jimmbo.net